guanyue-leo/pieMenu/README.md

 # pieMenu
-A  Configured pie menu powered by React.
+A configured pie menu powered by React.
 Part of jihuatong

 ![sketch](sketchNow.jpg)